flatironinstitute/finufft/docs/c.rst

 a contiguous Fortran-style array, with the
 "fastest" dimension x, then y (if present), then z (if present), then transform number (if ``ntr>1``).
-We do not use C or C++ style multidimensional arrays; this gives the most flexibility from several languages without loss of speed or memory due to unnecessary array copying.
+We do not use C/C++-style multidimensional arrays; this gives us the most flexibility from several languages without loss of speed or memory due to unnecessary array copying.